 The Victorian Government DH Twitter page is also updated regularly.

-The Premier’s Press Release, and a table of restrictions are available here.
+The Acting Premier’s Press Release is available here.

 Workplace COVID-Safe Plans

 From 11:59pm on 13 September 2020, it is mandatory for every Victorian business to have a COVIDSafe Plan.

 Random spot checks are underway in metropolitan Melbourne to ensure compliance.